AI editor setup overview

 - Run scans by itself.
 Scans are a user action.
 The desktop app runs them.
 The AI can ask you to run one (via

 request_scan), but it can’t push the button. - Modify SiteCMD data.
-The MCP server is read-only with respect to your scan results.
-It can’t dismiss issues, change snooze states, or mark things fixed.
-Those are user actions in the desktop app.
+The MCP server is read-only over your scan results.
+It can’t dismiss issues, change snooze states, or mark things fixed; those are user actions in the desktop app.
+The one write it can make is

 get_issues, it asks for a specific site URL.
 There’s no “give me everything” mode.